NCAR/DART/models/wrf/tutorial/README.md

             wget http://www.image.ucar.edu/wrfdart/tutorial/wrf_dart_tutorial_23May2018_v3.tar.gz
             tar -xzvf wrf_dart_tutorial_23May2018_v3.tar.gz

-    3. After untarring the file you should see the following
+    2. After untarring the file you should see the following
         directories: *icbc, output, perts,* and *template.* The directory names (case sensitive) are important, as the scripts rely on these local paths and file names.
+    3.  the contents of `$DART_DIR/models/wrf/tutorial` from your DART code directory.

+            cp -r $DART_DIR/models/wrf/tutorial $BASE_DIR

 ### Build the software packages and copy files into place:

    Copy the contents of `DART_DIR/models/wrf/shell_scripts` to the `BASE_DIR/scripts` directory.

        cp -R $DART_DIR/models/wrf/shell_scripts $BASE_DIR/scripts

    Copy the contents (three namelist files) of `tutorial/template` to the `$BASE_DIR/template` directory.

        cp $DART_DIR/models/wrf/tutorial/template/* $BASE_DIR/template

 ### Build the DART executables.